Lotus Miner: configuration reference

-[Dealmaking] # When enabled, the miner can potentially accept online deals ConsiderOnlineStorageDeals = true # When enabled, the miner can potentially accept offline deals ConsiderOfflineStorageDeals = true # When enabled, the miner can potentially accept retrieval deals ConsiderOnlineRetrievalDeals = true # When enabled, the miner can potentially accept offline retrieval deals ConsiderOfflineRetrievalDeals = true # A list made of Data CIDs to reject when making deals PieceCidBlocklist = # How long the sealing process for a sector should take (see below) ExpectedSealDuration = "12h0m0s" # A filter expression to only accept very specific deals (see below) Filter = ""
+[Dealmaking] # When enabled, the miner can accept online deals ConsiderOnlineStorageDeals = true # When enabled, the miner can accept offline deals ConsiderOfflineStorageDeals = true # When enabled, the miner can accept retrieval deals ConsiderOnlineRetrievalDeals = true # When enabled, the miner can accept offline retrieval deals ConsiderOfflineRetrievalDeals = true # A list made of Data CIDs to reject when making deals PieceCidBlocklist = # How long the sealing process for a sector should take (see below) ExpectedSealDuration = "12h0m0s" # A filter expression to only accept very specific deals (see below) Filter = ""

 ExpectedSealDuration is an estimate of how long sealing will take, and is used to reject deals whose start epoch might be earlier than the expected completion of sealing.
 It can be estimated by benchmarking or by pledging a sector.